tffdev/Intel-8086-Simulator/README.md

 `run_tests.bat` compiles `Testing/full_test_suite.asm` using nasm, loads the binary into the simulator, and saves out the decompilation.
 It then re-compiles this decompilation using `nasm` and then compares the original binary to the new binary created from the decompilation.

-We know if this simulator is made to spec if the two compilations produce completely identical binary.
+We know if this simulator's decompiler works well if the two compilations produce completely identical binary.